fangyuan99/cookie-share/README.md

 ## Overview

-Cookie-share is a Chrome extension that allows users to send and receive cookies between different devices or browsers.
+Cookie-share is a Chrome/Edge/Firefox extension that allows users to send and receive cookies between different devices or browsers.
 It can be used for multi-account switching, sharing video memberships, co-renting planets, and other scenarios.
 A self-hosted Cloudflare Worker ensures data security.

 <img src="https://github.com/user-attachments/assets/a5c22aec-0532-449f-820a-409d62a48008" width="21.6%" height="21.6%" alt=""  style="margin-right: 10px;">
 <img src="https://github.com/user-attachments/assets/309a4e2f-63f2-4ff1-a5c4-d8c9982c1840" width="50%" height="50%" alt="" >